1 x Cast iron pan, heavy based pot or a deep fryer

 Tip the dough on to a lightly floured bench and knead it for 1 minute until the dough has come together and starts to get stretchy.
 Return the dough to the bowl and then stretch and fold it.
 Pull the dough from the side of the bowl, stretch it high and place it in the middle.
 Turn the bowl a quarter turn and repeat that process 50 times.
 This should take about 2 minutes.
 Reference the video for a visual aid.

-Once you have completed the kneading, place the dough in a clean bowl.
+Once you have completed one of the methods above i.e, the kneading or stretch and folding, place the dough in a clean bowl.
 Cover with a tea towel and leave it in on the bench.
-You don't want it in a super hot place or direct heat.
+Note: You don't want it in a super hot place or direct heat or the yeast will over activate and weird things can happen.

 Rise for 30 minutes.